 Can reduce symptoms of anxiety, depression etc.

-Sex and intimacy isn’t a cure all or a miracle worker.
+Sex and intimacy aren’t a cure-all or a miracle worker.
 Let’s clear that one up before we get started.
-But Sex does release feel-good hormones which can temporarily improve our mental health.
+But sex does release feel-good hormones which can temporarily improve our mental health.
 Chemicals such as dopamine, endorphins and even oxytocin have been known to boost our mood significantly.
 And all of these are released in abundance when we partake in sexual activity.
-Specifically if we reach orgasm.
+Specifically, if we reach orgasm.
 If you’re having sex with your partner it can even help improve the bond you have with each other.